 Compost has also been a key component in Fortunate Farm’s success.
 Batist uses both leftover beer and spent grain from the brewery to make the compost.
 Cellulose filters from the brewing process contain yeast, which adds soil biodiversity and enhances the microbial inoculant.
 The presence of sugar from the beer creates a high brix content in the compost and cuts down on the amount of water required.
 The compost also kills the gorse, making room for beneficial native insectary plantings.

 Fortunate Farm utilizes sustainable farming methods such as swale contour beds to improve water storage and protect against erosion.
 Rotational grazing naturally adds sheep manure to the soil and increases soil fertility, eliminating the need to manually add manure to the soil.

-Incorporating compost, along with other soil amendments, has changed the soil from dry, sandy, and weed-infested to productive, healthy soil.
-Now that the soil retains more water, little to no irrigation required.
+Incorporating compost, along with other soil amendments, has changed the soil from dry, sandy and weed-infested to productive, healthy soil.
+Now that the soil retains more water, little to no irrigation is required.

 Fortunate Farm now produces about 50-yards of compost at a time, on a three month rotation for the nine months out of the year that the fields are dry enough, totaling about 150-yards annually.
 Batist planted 1,400 perennial flower plants and 6,000 perennial flowers this spring as both a cash crop and to encourage the presence of native pollinators.